 1. EWR VJ 101

 Powered by six small turbojets, four in rotating pods and two as lift jets behind the cockpit, the VJ 101 was an attempt to give West Germany (who feared their airfields would be destroyed or overrun in any war with the Soviets) a VTOL fighter similar to their existing F-104s.
-The VJ 101 was the first jump jet to achieve supersonic flight, and it was hope would eventually be capable of Mach 2.
+The VJ 101 was the first jump jet to achieve supersonic flight, and it was hoped it would eventually be capable of Mach 2.

 2. Bell Boeing V-22 Osprey